splunk/public-o11y-docs/alerts-detectors-notifications/create-detectors-for-alerts.rst

   * - Manually resolved
     - The alert is manually set as ``resolved`` during an alert state
   * - Auto-cleared
     - The Auto-clear setting is applied to the detector and the specified duration has elapsed.
-To learn more, see :ref:`auto-clearing-alerts`.
+To learn more, see :ref:`auto-clearing-alerts`

 .. note:: Tips